How Local Secrets Will Save You $

 Another sneaky cost in outback car hire that can be avoided is the ‘One Way Surcharge’

-The One Way Surcharge is around $330, and occurs if you’re picking up your car in Alice Springs, driving to Uluru, and dropping it off at the car hire company there because you’re flying out of Ayers Rock airport.
+The One Way Surcharge is in the hundreds of dollars, and occurs if you’re picking up your car in Alice Springs, driving to Uluru, and dropping it off at the car hire company there because you’re flying out of Ayers Rock airport.

 The good news is that there IS a way to avoid this charge: simply book your vehicle for 3 days instead of 2.